wenjiecai/LABEL-SAM/README.md

 ![](/figs/interface.png)

 **LABEL-SAM** is a Annotation model towards solving Aortic dissection and vascular labeling issues in CT images.
 Our semi-automatic annotation LABEL-SAM model is based on [Meta AI](https://segment-anything.com/) to label AD objects in 3D medical images.
 At the same time, LABEL-SAM is integrated into the 3D slicer software as a plug-and-play plug-in for AD annotation work.
+LABEL-SAM can annotate in any view: coronal, axial, or sagittal.

 ## Demo Video